 An enjoyable pedestrian experience is one of downtown’s principal attractions and its streets host the highest intensity of activities and uses in the City – providing public space for more than 100 sidewalk cafes, 73% of all City-permitted special events, and a density of businesses and residences.

 We are proud of our streets and sidewalks and recognize their importance to maintaining and enhancing the personality of downtown Ann Arbor.

-Streets and sidewalks work best when they are viewed holistically, taking into account the needs of people who use the streets and the nearby uses and context.
-A comprehensive set of design, construction, and maintenance standards can enhance and maintain the high quality experience provided by some streets and improve the identity and functionality of others.
-A framework plan will be a tool to ensure downtown streets provide a high quality of place for all users, while also meeting broader community goals.
+Streets and sidewalks work best when they take into account the needs of people who use the streets and the nearby uses and context.
+A comprehensive set of design, construction, and maintenance standards can enhance and maintain the high quality experience provided by some streets and improve the identity of others.
+A Downtown Street Design Manual will result from this process and will be a tool to ensure downtown streets provide a high quality of place for all users, while also meeting broader community goals.